tersesystems/ocaps/site/src/main/paradox/index.md

 Documentation can be found at [http://wsargent.github.io/ocaps/](http://wsargent.github.io/ocaps/)

+Examples can be found at [http://wsargent.github.io/ocaps/examples/](http://wsargent.github.io/ocaps/examples/)

 A guide to object capabilities can be found at [http://wsargent.github.io/ocaps/guide/](http://wsargent.github.io/ocaps/guide/)